chantastic/reactpatterns/_posts/2016-08-18-proxy-component.markdown

 *(I'm not sure if this name makes sense)*

-Buttons are everywhere in webapps.
+Buttons are everywhere in web apps.
 And every one of them must have the `type` attribute set to "button".

 {% highlight ts %}
 <button type="button">